 Twice As Tall

-Burma Boy’s African Giant was one of my favourite records from last year.
+Burma Boy’s African Giant was one of my favourite records of 2019.
 It’s a tough act to follow, but the title of Twice is Tall maintains the bravado.
 It’s a bigger budget record, produced by Diddy and featuring a long list of guest artists.
-In places Burna Boy’s Nigerian identity is subsumed under the more mainstream approach – this is surely the first record where Pat Boone, Naughty By Nature, Chris Martin, and Youssou N’Dour share album space – but there are enough great moments here to make it a worthy follow-up.
+In places Burna Boy’s Nigerian identity is subsumed under the more mainstream approach – this is undoubtedly the first record where Pat Boone, Naughty By Nature, Chris Martin, and Youssou N’Dour share space – but there are enough great moments here to make it a worthy follow-up.

 While some of the collaborations drag, there’s plenty of vibrant Afro-fusion on Twice as Tall.
 It helps that Burna Boy’s voice is so warm and supple – I’d happily listen to him sing the phone book.
 The songs that stay the closest to Burna Boy’s African heritage, like ‘Wonderful’ and ‘Onyeka (Baby)’, are the most irresistible – placed around a third of the way through Twice as Tall, they reinvigorate it after a sluggish start.

-Of the collaborative material, the opener ‘Level Up (Twice As Tall)’ works despite featuring Youssou N’Dour and a sample of Pat Boone.
+Of the collaborative material, the opener ‘Level Up (Twice As Tall)’ works despite featuring the incongruous mix of Youssou N’Dour and a Pat Boone sample.
 The collaborations with Chris Martin (on ‘Monsters You Made’) and Stormzy (on ‘Real Life’) are less convincing.

 Twice as Tall feels like a bare-faced bid for global superstardom – deserved, but the crossover attempts aren’t as effortlessly sincere as the African-flavoured material.

 Nigerian Afrobeats star Burna Boy is back with his sixth studio album.
-There seems to be a recent marketing decision for major releases that bloated 18-track albums with masses of guest appearances are the most lucrative.
+The pay-per-stream model of current music consumption encourages bloated 18-track albums with masses of guest appearances.
 To its detriment, Love, Damini is a prime example of this trend.
-The first half of the record recalls the excellence of Burna Boy’s 2019 classic African Giant.
+The first half recalls the excellence of Burna Boy’s 2019 classic African Giant.
 The second half meanders through an incoherent mess of guest appearances.

 The second half of Love, Damini is a tougher sell – there’s a surprisingly enjoyable Ed Sheeran song, but it doesn’t feel like it belongs on a Burna Boy record.
-The mellow and jazzy textures of ‘Common Person’ provides one reason to listen to the end, but it’s slimmer pickings.
+The mellow, jazzy texture of ‘Common Person’ provides one reason to listen to the end, but it’s slimmer pickings.

 Love, Damini has strong moments, particularly in the first half, but it’s too long and too incoherent.